Up to 60% off sofas & mattresses — limited‑time deals.

 Why choose these models

-• You care about edge stability and easy movement more than deep foam sink
+• You care more about edge stability and easy movement than deep foam sink

 Alternatives to consider

-• Sealy Posturepedic Elite High Point II Hybrid 14": for shoppers who want a broader national lineup and many feel variants
+• A Sealy High Point II Hybrid if you want a larger national lineup

 Pro Tips for Miskelly Mattress